hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_2_Part2/README.md

 	- w

 ### Q18.
 Create a file with permission 444.
 Try to edit in it and to remove it?
 Note what happened.

+the file become Readonly so cannot wrtire on it.

 ![Q18](q18)

 ### Q19.
 What is the difference between the “x” permission for a file and for a directory?

 	- for files:
 	 	- You have theright to execute them, if they are programs(executable files).
 	 	- They cannot take x by default.
 	- for directories:
 	   	- Allows you to enter the directory (cd directory).
 	    	- You can list its contents (cd -l) if you you have r access.